NCL-Team-5/MobileApplication/README.md

 <b>Mac:</b> Select SaggezzaApp.Android folder, click Project tab in the menu bar -> SaggezzaApp.Android Options -> Android Build -> Check Enable Multi-Dex

+If project doesn't run then you may have to unenable Multi-Dex and change the Dex compiler to d8 (on the same settings page), bc the new Visual Studio update broke the app

 <h3>Install Packages</h3>

 Right Click on SaggezzaApp (master) folder -> Manage NuGet packages and install the following packages: